-SI Leeds Literary Prize 2020 is open for entries!
+SI Leeds Literary Prize 2020 is closed for entries.

 This is a trail-blazing award for new writing by black and Asian women aged 18 or above.